 Increasing community awareness

-This 2-day training focuses on the role of the care coordinator and how it differs from and compliments that of similar roles such as a community mental health practitioner or a case manager.
+This two-day training focuses on the role of the care coordinator and how it differs from and compliments that of similar roles such as a community mental health practitioner or a case manager.
 It will highlight the differentiating skills, knowledge and approaches needed to effectively navigate for better outcomes for clients.

 For more information, click here for a more detailed description of the training, details of the next session being offered, and a registration form.

-This course has been developed for people with a lived experience of mental ill health and recovery so they can provide peer support, and undertake peer work roles.
+This course has been developed for people with a lived experience of mental ill-health and recovery so they can provide peer support, and undertake peer work roles.
 Click here for a more detailed description of the training.

-Mind Australia staff regularly speak to a range of community groups about issues related to the work of Mind specifically, and mental health generally, including
+Mind Australia staff regularly speak to a range of community groups about issues related to the work of Mind specifically, and mental health generally, including:

-- Making presentations at conferences and seminars
+- making presentations at conferences and seminars

-- Hosting visits from international delegations
+- hosting visits from international delegations

-- Talks by various staff members in their local communities.
+- talks by various staff members in their local communities

-- Being involved in lectures and seminars at universities and other educational institutions.
+- being involved in lectures and seminars at universities and other educational institutions.